Frequently Asked Questions

 Students transferring after fall semester, will not receive any of the financial aid scheduled for spring semester.
 In addition, all student loans will be returned to the lender.
 Students will need to re-apply for financial aid through the school they will be attending.
 Contact the transfer school's Financial Aid Office for details and assistance in applying for aid.

 If you are transferring at the end of the school year, your CSB/SJU financial aid for the current award year will not be affected.

-If you borrowed a Federal Stafford Loan, or a Federal Perkins Loan, you will need to complete a loan deferment form, to insure that your loans will not go into repayment.
-Contact the Fiancnail Aid Office for instructions on completing a deferment form.
+If you borrowed a Federal Direct Loan, or a Federal Perkins Loan, you will need to complete a loan deferment form, to insure that your loans will not go into repayment.
+Contact the Financial Aid Office for instructions on completing a deferment form.